sadfsdfdsa/sadfsdfdsa/README.md

 # :wave: Hello!

 I’m a software engineer.
-Passionate about software development, architecture and building tools for developers.
-Prefer quality over quantity.
-Most experienced with Vue.js (using Typescript).
+Most experienced with Vue.js (using Typescript), also has strong backend skills with python/node.js.
 Studing at HSE.

 ![TypeScript](https://img.shields.io/badge/-TypeScript-05122A?style=flat&logo=typescript)